GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 *Backbone pretraining.*
 The feature extractor maps the audio spectral observations into a lower 16-dimensional embedding vector.
-We hypothesize that while learning the #acr("RL") navigation task, the agent will implicitly acquire localization capabilities.
+We hypothesize that the agent will implicitly acquire localization capabilities while learning the #acr("RL") navigation task.
-To improve performance and bootstrap the learning process, we train the feature extractor in a supervised fashion to perform the #acr("SSL") task.
+We supervisedly train the feature extractor to perform the #acr("SSL") task to improve performance and bootstrap the learning process.
+The agent architecture (@fig:rl:method:agent_architecture) is an extension of the single-source localizer previously designed (See @sec:ssl:single_source, @fig:ssl:single_source:nn_architecture).
+#draft[
+  TODO: this is redundant with @sec:rl:method:nn_architecture.
+]

 *Reward*
 #draft[